Farisi001/Project-2/README.md

 # Project-2
+The dataset that you will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
+These ratings almost always have a denominator of 10.
+The numerators, though?
+Almost always greater than 10.
+11/10, 12/10, 13/10, etc. Why?
+Because "they're good dogs Brent."
+WeRateDogs has over 4 million followers and has received international media coverage.

-The objective of this project is to:
+## The objective of this project is to:
 * Perform data wrangling
 * Analyze, visualize and store the wrangled data
 * Report the insights and visualization